mikana0918/cv/README.en.md

 - Inventory of site improvement points to improve SEO inflow
 - Creation of authorization module for components

-Value Demonstrated] This was my first time using Nuxt for static typing, but I caught up with it despite some difficulties.
+[Value Demonstrated] This was my first time using Nuxt for static typing, but I caught up with it despite some difficulties.
 After catching up, we investigated and implemented new technologies at the same time, and achieved a number of new functions in about one month.
 He also implemented various automations and ambitiously added new technologies to the project's infrastructure.
 Front-end engineers
 We contributed to the creation of a project that maximized the development productivity of the front-end engineers and that could be talked about when communicating to the outside world.

-### Development of PaaS EC site for D2C (October 2020 - March 2021)
+### Development of PaaS EC site for D2C (Oct 2020~Mar 2021)

-Project Summary】BFF development engineer for PaaS EC site for D2C
+【Project Summary】BFF Development Engineer for PaaS EC site for D2C

-Responsibilities】By working as a BFF engineer, you will be in charge of front-end and back-end implementation.
+【Responsibilities】By working as a BFF engineer, you will be in charge of front-end and back-end implementation.

 - Create docker-compose/bash scripts for local development when launching a new brand.
 - Conducted research and inventory of problem areas to improve site speed